Chapora Fort in Goa

 The fort has a legend behind it.
 It was believed that the fort possesses strong natural terrain.
 Breaking it was impossible.
 It was built in such a way that the walls could not be climbed.
 But the Marathi leader named Sambhaji broke all the myths and conquered the wall with his troop easily.
 When the Portuguese general came to know about this when he got shocked as well as impressed, thereby surrendering it to them.

 Reaching Chapora Fort

-Chapora is a place of numerous hotels including beautiful home stays and budget accommodation.
-Hotel such as Dreams, Jungle, and folklore are fantastic options with a comfortable stay.
+Chapora is a place of numerous hotels including beautiful homestays and budget accommodations.
+Hotels such as Dreams, Jungle, and folklore are fantastic options for a comfortable stay.
 The site is fabulous with steep slopes at all sides.